 Schedule

 Plants have to be ordered before March to ensure availability and price.
 The plants will be delivered in the first or second week in June for planting.
-Everything to begin raising mums needs to be ready for plants by then.
+Everything to begin raising mums needs to be ready and in place for plants by then.

 Mum catalogs show what time the mums are expected to bloom in the year.
 We try to have the blooms arrive around week 38 of the year (the 38th week of the year, not 38 weeks from when you get them).
 This allows the scouts to deliver mums that are just showing color when they are delivered.
 We expect the mums will look like this (these are pictures after 85 days, week 37).